Here's How I Dealt With Weight Discrimination At Work

 I showed up for my first day, dressed and pressed and ready to go.
 They pulled me into a private room.
 Apparently, I was not what they needed.
 My services were no longer required.
 Just like that, I was dismissed.

-What I've realized is: I'm over it.
+What I've realised is: I'm over it.
 And I was absolutely over it with the man in front of me.

 I stopped typing and turned to face him.